ariakerstein/ariakerstein.github.io/_posts/2020-05-01-factory-floor.md

 “So what do you like to do kid?”, he asked.
 I looked up.
 “Not sure.
 I kind of like working with my hands.”
 I said.
 “Nah”, he cut in, “you got better things coming, kid.
 You don’t want to be like me, or these guys.
 Look at us”.
 He had a point.
-But I was fixated on fitting in and felt like admitting that I really wanted to do science would out me as different.
+But I fixated on fitting in and felt like admitting that I wanted to do science would out me as different.
+Too high-falutent.
 I’d never be able to bridge the gap.
-Engineering seemed like a good middle-ground for us to connect on.
+Engineering seemed like a good middle-ground for connection.
 “I mean that I like to build things” I said.
-“That’s good, kid”.....
+“That’s good, kid” he said.

+A knock.
 The cursor blinks on the terminal.
-A knock.
+I sit back up.
 "Yes, come in", I say.
 It's Jean, my assistant.
-"Ari, your 2:00 is here".
+"Ari, your 2:00 is here"....